 The track runs along the seafront before turning inland around the Government House of Baku, making its way around Baku’s 12th century walled old city and returning to the home straight.

 The circuit first featured as the host of the European Grand Prix in 2016, becoming the Azerbaijan Grand Prix from 2017.
-The four F1 races at Baku have produced four different winners.
-Nico Rosberg won the 2016 European Grand Prix with Daniel Ricciardo, Lewis Hamilton and Valtteri Bottas all picking up single wins in the Azerbaijan Grand Prix.
+The five F1 races at Baku have produced five different winners.
+Nico Rosberg won the 2016 European Grand Prix with Daniel Ricciardo, Lewis Hamilton, Valtteri Bottas and Sergio Perez all picking up single wins in the Azerbaijan Grand Prix.